ROCm/hipTensor/docs/installation.rst

 * library only
 * library and samples
 * library and tests
-* library, sampes and tests
+* library, samples and tests

-You only need (library) for calling and linking to hipTensor from your code.
+You only need the hipTensor library for calling and linking to hipTensor API from your code.
 The clients contain the tests and sample codes.

 Below are the project options available to build hipTensor library with or without clients.